FenixRising13/Psychic-Game/README.md

 # Psychic-Game

+## Description
 This is a psychic test.
-See if you can guess the number the computer has chosen at random.
+See if you can guess the letter the computer has chosen at random.

 ## Prerequisites

 ## Built With
 * HTML